 This high-conflict personality is most often associated with drama-seeking behavior and tends to paint a reality where they are the victims and often act as they perform for an audience.

 As a high-conflict certified coach, attorney for 20 years, and a high-conflict co-parenting survivor, I completely understand your struggle.
-High-conflict personalities may seem unpredictable, but they have enduring dysfunctional behavior patterns, and many of their actions fit within these patterns.
+These co-parents may seem unpredictable, but they have enduring dysfunctional behavior patterns, and many of their actions fit within them.
 My goal here is to prepare you for court and mediation by role-playing different scenarios to ensure you’ll stay calm in front of false allegations and outrageous lies.
 Let’s help you get the truth across.

-Book your court and mediation preparation session here, or email me directly at info@coachmichelle.club.
+Book your court and mediation preparation session here, or you can book a free consult.